 animal’s official weight to be used for weigh back and

-Weight/Breed card is not received by this deadline will be disqualified.
+Weight/Classification cards will be collected at that time.
+Any entry whose Weight/Classification card is not received by this deadline will be

 Wise County Youth Fair reserves the rights to weigh any animal.
 No reweighs.

 At time of classification all Market Steers, Market Swine, Market Wethers and Market Lambs will be weighed.
 All those not making